Skip to content Skip to navigation Skip to subnav

 (g) Acceptance of grants and other contributions.
 The Advisory Commission may accept from any governmental department or agency, public or private body, or any other source grants or contributions to be used in carrying out its responsibilities under this chapter.

 (h) Compensation and reimbursement.
-Appointed members of the Advisory Commission shall be entitled to per diem compensation and reimbursement of expenses as permitted under 32 V.S.A. § 1010 for meetings as deemed appropriate by the Advisory Commission within the appropriation provided.
-These payments shall be made from monies appropriated to the Agency of Administration.
-(Added 2021, No. 33, § 3.)
+Appointed members of the Advisory Commission shall be entitled to per diem compensation and reimbursement of expenses as permitted under 32 V.S.A. § 1010 for meetings.
+These payments shall be made from monies appropriated to the Department of Health.
+(Added 2021, No. 33, § 3; amended 2025, No. 27, § E.312.2, eff.
+July 1, 2025.)

 • § 253.
 Data responsive to health equity inquiries